 - If you have a text-heavy logo consider it as an additional textual element and reduce banner copy accordingly

 - Ensure that all text is highly visible and readable, by using high contrast background

-Keep in mind that you are dealing with distracted users with short attention spans and the additional constraint of a limited screen space, so rework your copy so you are conveying the most important information first.
-You can tighten your headline and remove multiple lines of text if you prioritise the most important message you want your audience to notice and remember.
+Keep in mind that you are dealing with distracted users with short attention spans and the additional constraint of limited screen space, so rework your copy so you are conveying the most important information first.
+You can tighten your headline and remove multiple lines of text if you prioritize the most important message you want your audience to notice and remember.